Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/demo/index.md

 Breaking down the `addIngredient` method, we see this `event.preventDefault()` invocation.

-This is because this method will be used upon submitting a form, and it turns out that submitting a form triggers some default form behavior that we don't want to trigger when we submit the form (**namely refreshing the entire page**).
+This is because this method will be used upon submitting a form, and it turns out that submitting a form triggers some default form behavior that we don’t want to trigger when we submit the form (**namely refreshing the entire page**).

 > `event.preventDefault()` will prevent this default form behavior, meaning our form will only do what we want it to do when it is submitted.